A Nonprofit's Donor Cycle: Your guide to taking donors on the ride of their lives

 What is the donor cycle?

-The donor cycle is the process of identifying, engaging, and retaining donors for nonprofit organizations.
+The donor cycle, or donor life cycle, is the process of identifying, engaging, and retaining donors for nonprofit organizations.
 It is broken into several key stages and emphasizes the importance of long-term relationships with donors by viewing them cyclically rather than as a series of one-off interactions.

 What is the donor management life cycle?